-In looking at our preferred estimates that include both demographic and pretest covariates (Models 2, 4, and 6), we see that both the practice-based and mixed conditions produce statistically significant positive effects relative to the conceptually-focused condition.
+In looking at our preferred estimates that include both demographic and pretest covariates (Models 2, 4, and 6), we see that both the practice-based and mixed conditions produce statistically significant positive effects relative to the traditional condition.

-On the vignettes, participants in the practice-based and mixed conditions performed similarly better than participants in the conceptually-focused condition.
-Controlling for demographic and pretest variables (Model 2), those in the practice-based condition scored on average 0.29 points higher than those in the conceptually-focused condition (ES = .67 SD; p-value <.001).
-Participants in the mixed condition scored on average 0.31 points higher than participants in the conceptually-focused condition on the three-point scale (ES = .72 SD; p-value <.001).
+On the vignettes, participants in the practice-based and mixed conditions performed similarly better than participants in the traditional condition.
+Controlling for demographic and pretest variables (Model 2), those in the practice-based condition scored on average 0.29 points higher than those in the traditional condition (ES = .67 SD; p-value <.001).
+Participants in the mixed condition scored on average 0.31 points higher than participants in the traditional condition on the three-point scale (ES = .72 SD; p-value <.001).
 We detected no statistically significant difference in performance on the vignettes between those in the practice-based and mixed conditions.

-On the more proximal measure of teaching practice (i.e., eliciting and responding to students' correct answers, a task that participants were trained on), participants in both the practice-based and mixed condition outperformed participants in the conceptually-focused condition.
-Controlling for demographic and pretest variables (Model 4), participants in the mixed condition scored on average 0.63 points higher than those in the conceptually-focused condition on the four-point scale (ES = .82 SD; p-value <.001).
-Those in the practice-based condition scored on average 1.19 points higher than those in the conceptually-focused condition (ES = 1.54 SD; p-value <.001).
-Further, the difference between the purely practice-based and mixed conditions was statistically significant (ES = .72 SD; p-value <.001), favoring the purely practice-based condition.
+On the more proximal measure of teaching practice (i.e., eliciting and responding to students' correct answers, a task that participants were trained on), participants in both the practice-based and mixed condition outperformed participants in the traditional condition.
+Controlling for demographic and pretest variables (Model 4), participants in the mixed condition scored on average 0.63 points higher than those in the traditional condition on the four-point scale (ES = .82 SD; p-value <.001).
+Those in the practice-based condition scored on average 1.19 points higher than those in the traditional condition scored on average 1.19 points higher than those in the traditional condition scored on average 1.19 points higher the purely practice-based and mixed conditions was statistically significant (ES = .72 SD; p-value <.001), favoring the purely practice-based condition.

-On the more distal measure of teaching practice (i.e., eliciting and responding to students' incorrect answers, a similar but more challenging task), only the practice-based condition had statistically significant effects.
-Controlling for demographic and pretest variables (Model 6), participants in the practice-based group scored on average 0.3 points higher than those in the conceptually-focused condition on the four-point scale (ES = .43 SD; p-value < .05).
+On the less proximal measure of teaching practice (i.e., eliciting and responding to students' incorrect answers, a similar but more challenging task), only the practice-based condition had statistically significant effects.
+Controlling for demographic and pretest variables (Model 6), participants in the practice-based group scored on average 0.3 points higher than those in the traditional condition on the four-point scale (ES = 0.43 SD; p-value <.05).